Skip to main content

 3. Embrace employee resource groups

-An employee resource group, or ERG, is a group of employees who join a group based on shared identities, values or interests, usually on a voluntary basis.
-ERGs generally focus on contributing to the personal and professional development of employees but can also act as valuable pools of knowledge and expertise.
+An employee resource group, or ERG, is made up of a selection of employees who join a group based on shared identities, values or interests, usually on a voluntary basis.

 By embracing and promoting ERGs throughout their organisation, employers can enhance their employee voice strategy with: